portainer/portainer-docs/docs/source/deployment.rst

 By default, Portainer's web interface and API is exposed over HTTP.
 This is not secured, it's recommended to enable SSL in a production environment.
 You can use the flags ``--ssl``, ``--sslcert`` and ``--sslkey`` to enable SSL:

-By default, Portainer runs without SSL.
-However it is possible to enable this, e.g.:

 .. code-block:: bash

   $ docker run -p 443:9000 -v ~/local-certs:/certs portainer --ssl --sslcert /certs/portainer.crt --sslkey /certs/portainer.key